-My passion is trying to uncover and solve the big problems that affect life in neighborhoods, particularly those in communities policymakers typically neglect.
+My passion is trying to uncover and solve the big problems that affect daily life in neighborhoods, particularly those in communities policymakers typically neglect.

 Some of my interests include good food and drink and reading and learning Spanish.
 I may or may not dance around my house when no one’s looking, and sometimes when people are.